-It certainly has given my expression an interesting twist- I grew up in a house with a lot of cultural diversity, both musically and environmentally.
-Though I started my classical training in a very western european all girls choir I would come home and there would be Gypsy Kings or Pepe De Lucia playing on our stereo.
-My mother always loved Arabic music, North African Arabic and Brazilian music and would play a lot of that - whilst my father was a huge music fanatic and would play everything from Miles and Coltrane to Bjork, The Fugees, Garbarek and Mari Boine.
+My heritage has given my expression an interesting twist.
+I grew up in a house with a lot of cultural diversity, both musically and environmentally.
+Though I started my classical training in a very Western European all-girls choir, I would come home and there would be Gypsy Kings or Pepe De Lucia playing on our stereo.
+My mother always loved Arabic music.
+North African Arabic and Brazilian music and would play a lot of that - whilst my father was a huge music fanatic and would play everything from Miles and Coltrane to Bjork, The Fugees, Garbarek and Mari Boine.
 Definitely a very eclectic mix.
 Tonally I am very influenced by classical composers, as well as arabic scales and modes.
 I really do like impressionism and impressionist composers and somehow embed that with the rhythms I grew up with.
 And being so much exposed to jazz definitely has inspired me and influenced me a lot.
 I feel super lucky to have been exposed to so much different music that’s affected me and my writing.

 How were you able to tie all of those elements of who you are into your music?

-It’s been so embedded in me that it’s just how I think and write, but it takes time to be comfortable with your musical expression and find out who you are as a musician- often it’s about not caring what other people think, trusting your intuition and letting go of that pressure.
-I started writing when I was 13 but was not completely comfortable until I was in my 20s- I can never stress enough to people when they ask me- good art takes time, and because my love for music is so intense I never want to stress that process.
-If it's not something that comes naturally I won’t do it.
+It’s been so embedded in me that it’s just how I think and write, but it takes time to be comfortable with your musical expression.
+Finding out who you are as a musician often is about not caring what other people think, trusting your intuition and letting go of that pressure.
+I started writing when I was 13 but was not completely comfortable until I was in my 20s.
+I can never stress enough to people when they ask me- good art takes time, and because my love for music is so intense I never want to stress that process.
+If it's not something that comes naturally, I won’t do it.
 I never force myself to write music.
-I make sure I have other inputs and surroundings that inspires me, different mediums of art, friends, nature- my debut album is inspired by an exchange year in spain and a trip to the south of france and the Pyrenees mountains with good friends.
-The title of the album ended up being Neve Azul which means blue snow in portuguese- because quite literally the pyrenees mountains are so enchantingly blue-ish and dramatic and absolutely breathtaking- and that album is me paying an homage to my afro brazilian heritage as well.
+I make sure I have other inputs and surroundings that inspires me, different mediums of art, friends, nature.
+My debut album is inspired by an exchange year in Spain, a trip to the South of France and a visit to the Pyrenees Mountains with good friends.
+The title of the album ended up being Neve Azul which means blue snow in Portuguese- because quite literally the Pyrenees Mountains are so enchantingly blue-ish and dramatic and absolutely breathtaking- and that album is me paying an homage to my Afro Brazilian heritage as well.

 Do you have any significant mentors or role models?

-Today I do, but growing up there weren't many female musicians I was exposed to in Norway at least, who I could recognize myself in.
+Today I do, but growing up there weren't many female musicians I was exposed to in Norway who I could recognize myself in.
 The few black female musicians that I remember as a child impacting me was Alicia Keys and Tracy Chapman.
 I see know how dangerous that potentially could have been because I often thought I never could be a skillful musician.
-I started playing violin when I was six but then I lost interest and thought how can I do this, when nobody I familiarize myself with is doing this?
-So I stopped and focused more on singing and had role models such as Mariah, Whitney and Lauren.
+I started playing violin when I was six but then I lost interest and thought how can I do this when nobody I familiarize myself with is doing this?
+So I stopped and focused more on singing and had role models such as Mariah, Whitney and Lauryn.
 But there was something in me murring that I wanted to know more about, to get to know the composer in me and not be restricted to only singing.
 I wanted to be in charge of my own compositions and have the right vocabulary and knowledge to describe what I want to create.
-Which is one of the reasons why I wanted to go to Berklee College of Music where I did my degree in Jazz performance and Contemporary writing & production.
+This is one of the reasons why I wanted to go to Berklee College of Music where I did my degree in Jazz Performance and Contemporary Writing & Production.